Hire an Expert to Sell your Business in California

 Close the Deal

 Once more, you’ll need to open due diligence.
-Your buyer will need to apply for financing if they need it and obtain lender instructions.
+Your Buyer will need to apply for financing if necessary and obtain the lender’s instructions.

-You’ll open Escrow, start the Bulk Sale process, and – if all the paperwork is filed properly, every i is dotted and every t is crossed, you’ll finally sign the final documents.
+You’ll open Escrow and start the Bulk Sale process.
+If all the paperwork is filed correctly, every ‘i’ is dotted and every ‘t’ is crossed, you’ll finally sign the final documents.

 We look forward to hearing from you!